 Camp Parsons high adventure treks will challenge older Scouts who are looking for an excellent outdoor experience.Canoe/Kayaking Trek: Scouts will canoe along the shores of the Hood Canal, viewing unmatched scenery and wildlife while meeting the challenges of navigation and planning.

 2019 Parsons High Adventure is going online!
 Look for registration to open this fall.

 Annual Health & Medical Record (available online)

 Part D To be reviewed with medical professional during physical exam

-Parsons High Adventure Information
+Online Parsons High Adventure Payments